-Appealing a Medicare Claim with Original Medicare (specific to California):
+Appealing a Medicare Claim with Original Medicare

-What if you have original Medicare and would like to appeal a claim decision with either original Medicare or your Medicare Supplement Insurance Plan?
-Since Medicare Supplement Plans only cover the gaps in original Medicare, if Medicare denies your claim, the Supplement Plan will as well.
+What if you have Original Medicare and would like to appeal a claim decision with either original Medicare or your Medicare Supplement Insurance Plan?
+Since Medicare Supplement Plans only cover the gaps in Original Medicare, if Medicare denies your claim, the Supplement Plan will as well.

 Appealing a Medicare Claim: Level 1 Medicare Appeal is the Re-determination by the Company that handles claims for Medicare

-- Review your Medicare Summary Notice (MSN) to see what your services and supplies were billed to Medicare during a 3 month period.
-If you disagree you can file a claim with the company that handles claims for Medicare.
+- Review your Medicare Summary Notice (MSN) to see what your services and supplies were billed to Medicare during a 3-month period.
+If you disagree, you can file a claim with the company that handles claims for Medicare.
 This document contains information not only about what Medicare paid, and what you owe the provider, but also contains information about your appeal rights.
 There are 3 ways to file a Level 1 appeal:

 - Fill out a form called the “Redetermination Request Form” and send it to the Medicare provider at the address listed on your Medicare Summary Notice (MSN).
 Include a copy of the MSN and circle the items you disagree with.
 On a separate sheet of paper, explain why you disagree with the decision and include the following: